Richard Oswald (merchant): Influence

 Oswald was instrumental in directing British businessmen to promising locales in America for growing rice and indigo.
 Oswald directed British planter Francis Levett, who formerly worked for the Levant Company, to locations in the colony of East Florida for his plantations, and urged East Florida's Governor James Grant to make generous land grants to Levett, whom Oswald called his "worthy friend" to whom he owed "particular obligations."

 Oswald put together deals with investors who had good connections, raising his own social standing.
 In his petitions to the Board of Trade and Plantations for the settlement of Nova Scotia plantations, for instance, he demonstrated an ability to bring together groups acceptable to the King.
 Those he put forward for Nova Scotia included: a former governor (Thomas Pownall); the cartographer John Mitchell; Member of Parliament Robert Jackson; MP and Paymaster for the Marines John Tucker; and a judge of the Marshalsea Court, and cousin of adventurer Sir Michael Herries, Levett Blackborne, who was himself stepbrother to Thomas Blackborne Thoroton, brother-in-law of the Marquess of Granby.
 This formula of connecting power-brokers was a key to his success.

 Slave trader

-In 1748, a consortium of Alexander Grant and Oswald, with Augustus Boyd (1679–1765) and his son John Boyd, John Mill (1710–1771), and John Sargent, purchased Bance Island, on the Sierra Leone River.
+In 1748, a consortium of Alexander Grant and Oswald, with Augustus Boyd (1679–1765) and his son John Boyd, John Mill (1710–1771), and John Sargent, purchased Bunce Island, on the Sierra Leone River.
 The Royal African Company had erected a fort there.
 Oswald and his associates gained control of other small islands through treaties, and established on Bance Island a trading station for factors in the trafficking of African people.

 Oswald's extensive network of business connections served him well in building his slave-trading empire.
-The Company of Merchants Trading to Africa formed at this time had some close links to the Bance Island consortium, for example through Robert Scott and then George Aufrere.
+The African Company of Merchants formed at this time had some close links to the Bance Island consortium, for example through Robert Scott and then George Aufrere.